Medical Oncology Program

 Medical Oncology Ward Services (MOWS)

-Most of the ambulatory training is done in the outpatient clinics of the London Regional Cancer Program (LHSC-VH).
-The LRCP is a contiguous part of Victoria Hospital, London Health Sciences Centre where there is a 40-bed oncology inpatient unit and inpatient consultations are done.
+Most of the ambulatory training is done in the outpatient clinics of the Verspeeten Familty Cancer Centre.
+The Verspeeten Family Cancer Centre is a contiguous part of Victoria Hospital, London Health Sciences Centre (LHSC-VH) where there is a 40-bed oncology inpatient unit, and inpatient consultations are done.
 The London Health Sciences Centre provides pathology and imaging services.
 Consultations may also be done at University Hospital, London Health Sciences Centre.
-The Children’s Hospital of Western Ontario is also located at the Victoria Hospital site.
+The Children’s Hospital at London Health Sciences Centre is also located at the Victoria Hospital site.

 Enhanced Skills in Oncology Program